 Osteoporosis Prevention and Treatment Center

-The Osteoporosis Prevention and Treatment Center integrates clinical care and research under the leadership of Susan L. Greenspan, MD, a national leader in osteoporosis research and geriatric bone health.
-The Center is dedicated to advancing understanding of bone fragility and fracture prevention in older and frail adults through cutting-edge clinical research, multidisciplinary collaboration, and evidence-based patient care.
+The Osteoporosis Prevention and Treatment Center is dedicated to advancing the understanding of bone health, skeletal metabolism, and fracture prevention in older adults through cutting-edge clinical research, multidisciplinary collaboration, and evidence-based patient care.

 Research

-The Center’s research program is supported by NIH-funded studies focused on the prevention, diagnosis, and management of osteoporosis and related metabolic bone disorders in aging populations.
-A skilled team of nurses, research assistants, a bone density technician, and administrative and regulatory staff supports these efforts.
+• NIH-funded studies focused on the prevention, diagnosis, and management of osteoporosis and related metabolic bone disorders in aging populations.

 Clinical Care

-Through its combined clinical and research missions, the Osteoporosis Prevention and Treatment Center serves as a leading national resource for advancing bone health and promoting independence among older adults.
+Through its integrated clinical and research missions, the Osteoporosis Prevention and Treatment Center serves as a leading national resource for advancing bone health and promoting independence among older adults.

 Contact